FaizanTabassum/RaspAssist/README.md

 ## Additional Resources

 - [Ollama Docker Image](https://hub.docker.com/r/ollama/ollama): Information on how to use the Ollama Docker image.
-- [ElevenLabs API Documentation](https://elevenlabs.io/docs/api-reference/getting-started): Learn how to use the ElevenLabs API.
+- [Generate Ollama request](https://github.com/ollama/ollama/blob/main/docs/api.md):How to do the API calls
 - [Ngrok](https://dashboard.ngrok.com/get-started/setup/windows): You can find the Ngrok commands here.
 - [Ngrok Tutorial](https://www.youtube.com/watch?v=Tg84mhnAhuA): A video tutorial on how to use Ngrok.